dylants/watchlist/README.md

 [nvm](https://github.com/creationix/nvm) which installs Node into your home directory.

+This project requires Node v4 or above, recommended v6.

 ### Install Dependencies ###

 Once Node is installed, from this project's root directory run the following command to install the project dependencies:

 `$ npm install`

+### MongoDB ###

+This application requires a connection to a
+[Mongo Database](https://www.mongodb.com/).
+This database can be run locally or remotely, with the connection information specified in the configuration or in environment variables at startup time.
+For more information on the configuration parameters, please see the [Configuration](#configuration) section.

+### Create User ###

+This application requires an authenticated user to access the APIs.
+A script is available in the root of this project to create a user to use locally if needed.
+Edit the `setup.js` file in the project root to suite your needs, and once ready, run the following command to populate the user:

+`$ node setup.js`

 ### Start the App ###